Our Nomad Travel - It's Not a Vacation, It's a Lifestyle!

 • To reduce the risk of unauthorized charges, we normally use our credit cards only in more secure situations: to get cash from ATMs, to buy plane and rail tickets, or to pay at more upscale hotels.
 We use cash for less expensive hotels, meals, local transport, etal. (these sorts of places don't often accept credit cards in any case).

-What Do You Do About Phone Service
+What Do You Do About Phone Service?

-While we are traveling, we buy another sim card for our cell phone that gives us a local phone number in the country we're in (ie India).
-We use a 'pay as you go' plan, buying a set amount of time when we start and add to it if we need to.
-Having a phone in this way helps a lot for contacting hotels as we go, or being able to contact new friends we meet along the way, and if set up properly allows us to call virtually anywhere in the world (like the US from India).
-If you want more details on this, let us know.
+While we are traveling, we buy another sim card for our unlocked cell phone that gives us a local phone number in the country we're in.
+We use a 'pay as you go' plan, buying a set amount of call time when we start and add to it if we need to.

 How Do You Pay Your Bills Back Home?